 How Much Green Tea Should You Drink for Weight Loss?

 For most people, 3–5 cups per day is the sweet spot.
-This provides enough EGCG and other antioxidants to support metabolism without overwhelming the body with caffeine.
+This provides enough EGCG and other antioxidants to support metabolism without overwhelming the body with caf

 - Too little: One cup occasionally won’t have much effect.